open-metadata/docs-v1/README.md

 Here are the custom markdoc tags to use for desired functionalities.

+### extraContent

+Tag to add some extra information in between two steps.
+This tag can be used inside either the `codePreview` tag or the `stepsContainer` tag.
+To use it inside above tags, add it in between two `codeInfo` or `step` tags respectively.
+More detailed examples to use `extraContent` are given below, in the above mentioned tags sections.

+#### Attributes

+1. parentTagName (type - String)
+   The name of the tag you are using it in.
+For example 'codePreview' or 'stepsContainer'

 ## Tags for Code Preview Functionality

 For showing code or commands with the explanations by side use following tags:-